Moving (Kate Bush song)

 "Moving" is a song written and recorded by English singer-songwriter Kate Bush for her debut album, The Kick Inside (1978).
-It was released as a single only in Japan on 6 February 1978 by EMI Music Japan.
+It was released as a single only in Japan in April 1978 by EMI Music Japan.
 Written by Bush and produced by Andrew Powell, the song is a tribute to Lindsay Kemp, her mime teacher.
-"Moving" opens with a whale song sampled from Songs of the Humpback Whale, an LP including recordings of whale vocalizations made by Dr. Roger S. Payne.
+"Moving" opens with whale song sampled from Songs of the Humpback Whale, an LP including recordings of whale vocalisations made by Dr. Roger S. Payne.

-Bush performed "Moving" at Tokyo Music Festival, also performed "Moving" on BBC's Saturday Nights at the Mill, on a Dutch TV show about Efteling park and on her first tour, The Tour of Life (1979).
+Bush performed "Moving" at Tokyo Music Festival, on BBC's Saturday Nights at the Mill, on a Dutch TV show set in Efteling park and on her first tour, The Tour of Life (1979).